Fortitude (1842 ship): Migrants to Queensland

 In 1848–9, she was the first of three ships chartered by the Rev Dr John Dunmore Lang to bring free immigrants to Brisbane, Australia, arriving on 21 January 1849.
 Captained by John Christmas, with the medical superintendent Henry Challinor, she departed Gravesend on 14 September 1848 and arrived at Moreton Bay on 21 January 1849.

 Subsequent trade

 In 1852–1853, Fortitude.
 Captain Heyward, carried 50 women to Port Phillip.
 The women were the 21st party to travel under the auspices of the Female Emigration Fund.
 Some women who paid their own way also made the journey.

 With the change of ownership from Tidalls to Guy, Fortitude's homeport changed from Sunderland to Newry.

 Fate

 In 1865 Fortitude, Booth, master, sailed to Toulon, then Singapore, and back to London.
 There is no readily available ship arrival and departure data after her return in November 1865.
 A typhoon drove a barque named Fortitude ashore at Kowloon, damaging her.
-It this point it is a conjecture that the barque in Kowloon was the Fortitude of this article.
+At this point it is a conjecture that the barque in Kowloon was the Fortitude of this article.

 LR for 1866 carried the annotation "Wrecked" under Fortitude's name.